AntennaeSDK/MMS/README.md

 ## Architecture

-MMS seamlessly abstracts the complexities of real-world issues faced by client apps from the server applications.
+MMS seamlessly abstracts the complexities of real-world networks where client apps exist from the server applications.

 For more details, please read the [Architecture](Architecture.md)